 The small, dedicated choir lead the singing of the congregation in the hymns and the responsorial psalm on Sundays, and normally sing a communion motet or anthem from a wide range of musical styles.
 See St John’s music list.
 On certain special occasions, including Team services, the choir are joined by singers from the other two choirs in the Team Ministry.

-The church is fortunate to benefit from having a fine – and quite unique – 1896 Beale and Thynne organ, which has been restored in recent years.
+The church is fortunate to benefit from having a fine – and quite unique – 1896 Beale and Thynne organ.